The Importance of Limiting the Risk of Unauthorized SaaS Applications

 BetterCloud Discover gives IT teams full app visibility around employee SaaS adoption and deep insights into the scope of sanctioned and unsanctioned applications running within the company’s environment.
 Additionally, IT departments improve operational efficiency by using auditable spend reporting, which helps teams eliminate redundant applications and reclaim unused licenses for redistribution.
 Finally, by leveraging new insights on SaaS usage, Discover helps IT and security teams consolidate control over their environment and help mitigate risks in their current security posture.

-To learn more about how BetterCloud can help you with giving your full app visibility in your SaaS environment, check out this recent webinar or request a demo.
+To learn more about how BetterCloud can help you with giving your full app visibility in your SaaS environment, request a demo.